 The Scotch Whisky Association

-has six different departments working to promote and protect
+has six different departments working to advance the global

 Scotch Whisky attracts political and media interest from around

 the world.
 This department is the voice of the Association, and

 often the industry, on a diverse range of issues.
 It is also

 involved in the positive promotion of Scotch Whisky.

 Public Affairs & Communications have staff in both